• Skip to Content

 Program Requirements

 Curriculum for the Design Studies major is determined by the area of interest chosen by the student's career interests.
-That career interest is explored through an approved minor.
-A list of approved minors are chosen in consultation with your Advisor and are intended to broaden/enhance your experience in relation to your anticipated career path.
-Additionally, students may pursue a second minor or certificate program in consultation with an advisor.
+That career interest is explored through an appropriate minor.
+Minors are reviewed and selected in consultation with your Advisor and are intended to broaden/enhance your experience in relation to your anticipated career path.
+Additionally, students may also pursue a second minor or certificate program in consultation with an advisor.

 Notes

 1. Minors may require courses to be taken in summer.
+Some minors are fully online.
 Check your specific minor for schedule requirements.

 First-Year Level